 - One set can be used from newborn till toddler stage

 All you need to do is fold them into a triangle and fasten them with a pin or a nappy nippa.
-That could be seen a s a draw-back and they are quite bulky for newborns but after a while you’ll get the hang of it.
-You will also need some so-called boosters for the night for added absorbance.
+That could be seen as a drawback and they are quite bulky for newborns but after a while, you’ll get the hang of it.
+You will also need some so-called boosters for the night for added absorbancy.

 I also decided to buy some reusable cotton wipes (just wet them in water) as using some of the disposable wipes is another environmental and financial issue as well as what you, once again, allow to come into contact with your baby’s skin.
 I am quite happy to use the Earth Friendly Baby Aloe Vera Wipes which are 100% biodegradable.